 There was dissatisfaction with the new democracy almost from the beginning, but opposition demands for greater participatory rights were at first resisted.
-It required a second democratic revolution before direct democracy could be added to representative democracy against the resistance of the ruling liberal elite and a new quality of democracy brought to the relationship between the rulers and the ruled.
+It required a second democratic revolution before direct democracy could be added to representative democracy, against the resistance of the ruling liberal elite, and a new quality of democracy brought to the relationship between the rulers and the ruled.
 This second revolution was carried out by the Democratic Movement of the 1860s.
-It defeated the ruling liberal elite and in the canton Zurich made the decisive breakthrough to modern direct democracy.

-The new constitution of 1869 in the canton Zurich brought together a series of participatory rights (the constitutional and legislative initiatives, the obligatory legislative and constitutional referendums, the finance referendum), institutionalizing a degree of modern direct (though exclusively male) democracy which had never existed anywhere else before that time.
+It defeated the ruling liberal elite and in the canton of Zurich made the decisive breakthrough to modern direct democracy.
+The new constitution of 1869 in the canton of Zurich brought together a series of participatory rights (the constitutional and legislative initiatives, the obligatory legislative and constitutional referendums, the finance referendum), institutionalizing a degree of modern direct (though exclusively male) democracy which had never existed anywhere else before that time.
 It served as a model for the change in the political system from indirect to direct democracy in other cantons and in the federation.

 The introduction of direct democracy - as with other changes, both before and after - took place first in the cantons and only later (and in a weaker form) in the federation.
-The history of the emergence of direct democracy in Switzerland ended with the introduction of the optional referendum (1874) and the popular initiative (1891) at the federal level.
+At the federal level, the facultative referendum was instituted in 1874.
+In 1891, the popular initiative was introduced.
 The referendum meant that constitutional development was placed on a different footing - with considerable consequences for the entire political system.
 From representative government and majoritarian democracy arose Swiss "referendum democracy" - a consociational democracy whose basic features continue to this day and which is accepted as legitimate by the citizens.